michgz/casio-registrations/README.md

 #### Iterating and subscripting

-The RegistrationBank can be iterated or subscripted like an array of Registration objects.
+The RegistrationBank contains 4 or 8 Registration objects, which can be accessed by iteration or subscripts (like an array).

 Example:
 ```python